-The purpose of this policy is to assure a school environment that promotes and protects students’ health, well-being, and ability to learn by supporting healthy eating and physical activity.
+The purpose of this policy is to set forth methods that promotes student wellness, prevent and reduce childhood obesity, and assure that school meals and other food and beverages sold and otherwise made available on the school campus during the school day are consistent with applicable minimum local, state, and federal standards and protects students’ health, well-being, and ability to learn by supporting healthy eating and physical activity.

 II.
 GENERAL STATEMENT OF POLICY

-A. The school board recognizes that nutrition education and physical education are essential components of the educational process and that good health fosters student attendance and education.
+A. The school board recognizes that nutrition promotion and education, and physical activity, and other school-based activities that promote student wellness are essential components of the educational process and that good health fosters student attendance and learning.

-B. The school environment should promote and protect students’ health, well-being, and ability to learn by encouraging healthy eating and physical activity.
+B. The school environment should promote students’ health, well-being, and ability to learn by encouraging healthy eating and physical activity.

 D. Children need access to healthy foods and opportunities to be physically active in order to grow, learn, and thrive.